 Another female scientist, Sister Carine Weterman, was a lab technician working in Malawi from 1971 to 1984.
 Her high standards, remarkable quality control and affable nature had a huge impact on the success of research projects nationally.

 “It is to her personal credit that LEPRA's laboratory work in Malawi has become outstanding in the eyes of our peers and that it enabled LEPRA to introduce WHO/MDT, without delay or much difficulty, in Malawi in 1983.”

-And then we come to the marvellous Dr Patricia Rose, working in Georgetown, Guyana between 1975 and 1985.
-Guyana was the very first country to use multi-drug therapy entirely thanks to Dr Rose’s own initiative - although she would insist that any success is collaborative: it is no single scientist’s work.
+Finally, we turn to the marvellous Dr Patricia Rose, working in Georgetown, Guyana between 1975 and 1985.
+Guyana was the very first country to use MDT, entirely thanks to Dr Rose’s own initiative.
+She would of course insist that any success is collaborative: it is no single scientist’s work.